Contax N Digital vs Nikon D3200

 Studio photographers will appreciate that the Contax N Digital (unlike the D3200) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the N Digital and the D3200 have been discontinued, but can regularly be found used on eBay.
+Both the N Digital and the D3200 have been discontinued, but can regularly be found used on ebay.
 The D3200 was replaced by the Nikon D3300, while the N Digital does not have a direct successor.
-Further information on the two cameras, as well as related accessories, can be found on the official Contax and Nikon websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Contax and Nikon websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Contax N Digital or the Nikon D3200 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.